 You can name the content types and work towards completing the content model for the project.

-Content Modeling Fields in Contentful
+Adding New Fields in Contentful

 Once you create the content type, you can add as many fields as you’d like.